 Click NRQL to see how your PromQL-style query is translated into NRQL.

-The query builder in advanced PromQL-style mode translates your PromQL query to NRQL before running the query.
+The query builder in PromQL-style mode translates your PromQL query to NRQL before running the query.
 The results may be different from how Prometheus executes the query.

 If you would like to learn more about New Relic's PromQL-style query language and how it behaves, including troubleshooting information for translated queries, see Supported PromQL features.